preethz2567/Mean-and-Variance/README.md

+# EXP NO: 01
+## DATE:
 # Mean and variance of a discrete distribution

 # Aim :